Cyfrin/Updraft/courses/security/4-puppy-raffle/13-dos-poc/+page.md

 ### Proof of Code

-If the protocol has an existing test suite, it's often easier to add our tests to it then write things from scratch.
+If the protocol has an existing test suite, it's often easier to add our tests to it than write things from scratch.

 Run `forge test` to make sure the test suite is working correctly so far!